microsoft/CopilotHackathon/exercisefiles/robotframework/README.md

+# METAR Reader Test Cases

+## Goal

+The goal is to create Robot Framework test cases using copilot when the starting point is only some sample data.

-# Workflow
+## Workflow

-1. Check with copilot that what does the data folder contain
+1. Use copilot to see what the `data` folder contains
-2. Implement MetarReader.py based on tests/test_metarreader.py
+2. Implement `MetarReader.py` based on `tests/test_metarreader.py`
 3. Implement tests based on functional requirements found from this readme